Sage Citrus Iced Tea

 Directions

-1. Brew the Black Tea
+1. Brew the Black Tea Correctly

-Heat the water to 90–95°C (195–203°F).
-Add the black tea bags and steep for 2½–3 minutes maximum.
-Remove the tea bags without squeezing and let the tea cool to lukewarm.
+Heat the 1.65 litres of water to approximately 90–95°C. Add the 5 black tea bags and steep for exactly 2½–3 minutes only — longer steeping introduces a harsh bitterness that specifically overwhelms the herbal profile this tea is built around, rather than simply tasting stronger.
+Remove the bags gently without squeezing, and allow the tea to cool to lukewarm.

-While the tea is still warm, stir in 2 tablespoons of honey until fully dissolved.
-Taste and add up to 1 additional tablespoon only if needed.
-Let the tea cool to room temperature.
+While the tea is still slightly warm, stir in 2 tablespoons of mild honey until fully dissolved.
+Taste and add up to one additional tablespoon only if necessary.
+The sweetness should remain subtle and supportive rather than dominant — this tea is not built to taste sweet.
+Allow the tea to cool fully to room temperature before moving on.

 3. Prepare the Sage

-4. Sage Infusion
+4. Short Sage Infusion

-5. Add Lemon Aroma and Light Acidity
+5. Add Citrus Aroma

-7. Serve
+8. Serve

 Fill glasses with ice, pour over the chilled sage citrus iced tea, and garnish with fresh sage leaves and lemon slices.
+Serve immediately while cold and aromatic.

 *Notes